kejzlarv/kejzlarv.github.io/_pages/research.md

 ---
 *****
 ### Variational Inference and Bayesian Machine Learning:
 This is currently my main research area.
-I am interested in developing _Variational Bayesian_ methods (an alternative to the standard Bayesian approximation of posterior distributions) for various Bayesian machine learning methods such as Gaussian Process models, Bayesian Model Averagina, and Deep Neural Networks.
+I am interested in developing _Variational Bayesian_ methods (an alternative to the standard Bayesian approximation of posterior distributions) for various Bayesian machine learning methods such as Gaussian Process models, Bayesian Model Averaging, and Deep Neural Networks.

 ### Uncertainty Quantification:
 The existence of several competing models to solve the same or similar problem is a common scenario across scientific applications.
 One typically encounters a slew of candidate models during standard regression analysis with multiple covariates.
 Another widely familiar example is a numerical weather prediction with multitudes of forecasting models available.
 The routine practice in this situation is to select a single model and then make inference based on this model which ignores a major component of uncertainty - model uncertainty.
-I am working on a computationally efficient implementations of Bayesian Model Averaging (BMA), which is the natural Bayesian framework when facing a number of alternative models.
+I am working on computationally efficient implementations of Bayesian Model Averaging, which is the natural Bayesian framework when facing a number of alternative models.

 ### Nuclear Physics: